wealthySlave/content-ops/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      -After each session, we will walk through the property with you to showcase the quality of our work.
+      After each session, we will walk through the property with you to showcase the quality of our work.

-      -Any remaining spots will be promptly addressed.
+      Any remaining spots will be promptly addressed.

-      -Additionally, we offer a free 1 week warranty!
+      Additionally, we offer a free 1 week warranty!
 Yes, free Warranty!
     actions:
       - label: Call us (503)-606-6201
         altText: ''